2112 (song): IV: "Presentation"

-V Oracle: The Dream
+V: "Oracle: The Dream"

 The Protagonist "wanders home" and has a vision of the past and future.
 An oracle shows him the way it was before the Federation rose, a society where creativity and individuality flourished, with great "sculptured" works of beauty driven by "the pure spirit of man."
 He now sees that without these things, life has become "meaningless."
 He also sees "the hand of man arise with hungry mind and open eyes".
 The "elder race" was not destroyed, but "left our planets long ago", plotting to ultimately return "home to tear the Temples down."

-VI Soliloquy
+VI: "Soliloquy"

 The protagonist returns to the cave and broods for "days".
-He imagines "what my life might be in a world like I have seen", and now considers life under the Federation "cold and empty", with his spirits "low in the depths of despair".
+He imagines "what my life might be in a world like I have seen"; he now considers life under the Federation "cold and empty", with his spirits "low in the depths of despair".
 He resolves that, in order to "pass into the world of my dream, and know peace at last", he must take his own life, his narrative ending as "my life blood spills over."

-VII Grand Finale
+VII: "Grand Finale"

 The song concludes with a hard rock instrumental part.
 Pingree's Music Reviews says, "'2112' ends with the oppressive government being attacked by another entity, left entirely up to the listener's interpretation."
 On the Classic Albums episode on 2112 and Moving Pictures, Lee comments on the ambiguity of the ending, but Peart states that his intent was that the Elder Race successfully deposed the Solar Federation.
-As the Grand Finale ends, the lines "Attention all planets of the Solar Federation" followed by "We have assumed control" are spoken three times each.
+As the Grand Finale ends, the lines "Attention, all planets of the Solar Federation" followed by "We have assumed control" are spoken three times each.
+It has been pointed out that the closing lines of seven words said three times and four words said three times results in two groups of 21 and 12 words respectively, thus 2112, but Alex Lifeson said that this was unintentional.

+Personnel

+Credits are adapted from 2112 liner notes.